-• New teaching assistants will take part in the PIE teaching conference during orientation that precedes the fall semester of the first year.

-- Teaching assistants are encouraged to attend one or more of the scheduled PIE workshops offered each term, or any of the teaching presentations periodically offered within the College of Business. - Teaching assistants are encouraged to take advantage of the individual consultation/videotaping opportunities offered by the Center.
+- 1. New teaching assistants will take part in the PIE teaching conference during orientation that precedes the fall semester of the first year. - 1.
+Teaching assistants are encouraged to attend one or more of the scheduled PIE workshops offered each term, or any of the teaching presentations periodically offered within the College of Business. - 2.
+Teaching assistants are encouraged to take advantage of the individual consultation/videotaping opportunities offered by the Instructional Designers of the Academic Technology Team.
 Individuals identified by the course coordinators as having particular difficulty in the classroom may be required to use this service.